Updated November 18, 2024

-In the world of cybersecurity, one of the most prevalent threats that organizations face is the danger of buffer overflow attacks.
-These dangerous exploits take advantage of vulnerabilities in a program’s memory to overwrite data and execute malicious code.
+In cybersecurity, one of the most prevalent threats organizations face is the danger of buffer overflow attacks.
+These dangerous exploits exploit a program’s memory vulnerabilities to overwrite data and execute malicious code.
 Security measures like Address Space Layout Randomization (ASLR) have been developed to combat this.
 This article will delve into the intricacies of ASLR and buffer overflow attacks, exploring how they work and their impact on cybersecurity.

 Introduction to ASLR and Buffer Overflow Attacks